Get a Grip of Your Intonation and Tuning: A Self Help Guide

 “Cal, I’m not sure what being out of tune sounds like”.
 No problem!
 Let today be the day you start learning to hear dissonance.
 Get yourself a tuner that can sound a tone for you.
 Set it to any note, but perhaps start with Bb or A. Now, pull out your tuning slide, or pull out your mouthpiece so that you know you are flat.
 Now play the note you chose on the tuner.
 Listen to the clash; listen closely.
 What qualities of that clash can you hear?
 Can you imagine a colour?
 Most importantly, can you hear a ‘pulse’ or a 'wave'?
 Can you hear the “friction” in the sound?
 Now, push in your tuning slide, or mouthpiece a little, and play the note again.
 The things should be sounding a little smoother, almost like the ‘creases’ in the sound have been ironed out a little.
 The ‘pulse’ or ‘wave’ has gotten slower.
 Now push in your tuning slide or mouthpiece a little further.
 Hopefully you will now be in tune, and if it is the sound will be smooth, there will be no pulse, the pitch will sound resonant.
 Repeat this a few times with different notes, and really listen keenly and intently, but please, please, please don’t use a digital tuner that has a needle telling you if you’re in tune!
 If you use one of them, you’re only training your eyes to see if you’re in tune, you’re not using your ears.
 Remember, the right way to do things are often the hardest.

 Ok, you’re tuning up and you know something is off with your pitch, but not sure which way, what then?
 Well, you’re either gonna be sharp or flat.
-If the temperature is hot, then you can make an educated guess that you’re going to be sharp, and vice versa if it’s cold.
+If the temperature is hot, then you can make an educated guess that you’re going to be sharp, and vice versa if it’s cold (different story for string instruments).
 If you’re sharp, then pull out some plumbing, or pull out your mouthpiece, or slacken some string!
 If you find that things are sounding worse then you’ve gone the wrong way with your tuning slide, or mouthpiece, and your need to go the other way.
 Don’t be frightened to take a little extra time to do this when tuning up.

 So how can we improve the intonation of a band?
 More often than not, in amateur ensembles many don’t have regular lessons, or they are adult learners picking up their instrument again after thirty years out, so it can be forgiven that intonation and tuning are a little haphazard.
 Therefore, it’s of paramount importance for any musical director to take a little time to instil good habits and help develop the ensembles musicianship.
 Here’s a couple of exercises I do to help improve the orchestra’s ear.